 So, how do you create an engaging experience for employees?
-Rather than novelty ideas like office ping pong and dress-down Fridays, employers should focus on what really matters.
+Rather than novelty ideas like office ping pong and casual Fridays, employers should focus on what really matters.
 Key factors like opportunities for career or skill development, reward and recognition, work-life balance, workplace relationships and access to quality tools and resources all make a huge difference when it comes to inspiring stronger engagement.

 It’s common sense, really.
 If employees don’t feel their experience at work is valued by their employer, why should they put in the extra effort needed to provide a fantastic CX?

-Connecting values with behaviours
+Connecting values with behaviors

 Company values also provide a perfect opportunity to highlight the importance of soft skills, such as empathy, responsiveness, inspiring trust and anything else that’s considered fundamental to a specific quality of service.

-However, values aren’t useful if they aren’t highlighted, supported and lived every day in the organisation.
+However, values aren’t useful if they aren’t highlighted, supported and lived every day in the organization.
 To get the most mileage out your values, infuse them into messaging, comms and recognition moments to drive home their utility for employees.

-Incentivising great work
+Incentivizing great work

-So, once a set of values that link directly to positive CX behaviours has been established, how can businesses bring them to life and make them a key part of their day-to-day employee experience?
+So, once a set of values that link directly to positive CX behaviors has been established, how can businesses bring them to life and make them a key part of their day-to-day employee experience?

 More and more employers are turning to digital reward and recognition solutions to achieve this – and eCard systems are a great example.
-Rather than relying on word of mouth and annual appraisals, it’s far more powerful to give managers and employees a continuous way to recognise and reinforce fantastic work as and when it happens.
+Rather than relying on word of mouth and annual appraisals, it’s far more powerful to give managers and employees a continuous way to recognize and reinforce fantastic work as and when it happens.

-With branded eCards that are tailored to match company values, colleagues have an easy route to celebrate each other’s successes while managers are better able to spread best practices across their workforce by reinforcing the actions they want to encourage.
+With branded eCards tailored to match company values, colleagues have an easy route to celebrate each other’s successes while managers are better able to spread best practices across their workforce by reinforcing the actions they want to encourage.
 The fact that the cards are linked with values also ensures that every recognition moment feels authentic and meaningful.